-A Roseman University transcript may show any of the following grade notations for all its academic programs: 'P' for Pass, 'NP' for No Pass, 'I' for Incomplete, or 'W' for Withdrawal.
+Transcripts from Roseman University may display any of the following grade notations, depending on the academic program.
+'H' for Honors, 'HP' for High Pass, 'P' for Pass, 'NP' for No Pass, 'F' for Fail, 'F/P' For Fail/Pass, 'I' for Incomplete, or 'W' for Withdrawal.